 iOS devices compatible with the eSense

-- Apple® iPad® 5th generation (iPad Air) or newer, including all iPad Mini 2nd generation and newer
+- Apple® iPad® 5th generation or newer, including all iPad Mini from 4th generation and iPad Air from 2nd generation or newer

 - Apple® iPad® Pro from 1st generation or newer

 - Apple® iPod Touch® from 6th generation or newer

 Some newer iOS devices without the classic 3.5mm headphone jack and with the newer Lightning/USB-C connector also work great with the eSense.
 You will need either an original Apple USB-C (https://amzn.to/2OQYssu) or original Apple Lightning (https://amzn.to/2SJVg37) to 3.5mm connector adapter (not included with the eSense).
 Alternatively, you can use any other adapter with a DAC chip.
 We recommend this adapter on Amazon: https://amzn.to/2SnAUA1.